-To ensure that, insofar as possible, space extensive enterprise is located on lands which are outside the M50 and which do not compromise labour intensive opportunities on zoned lands adjacent to public transport.
+To ensure that, insofar as possible, space extensive enterprise is located on lands which are outside the M50 and which do not compromise labour intensive opportunity on zoned lands adjacent to public transport.

-To require that space extensive enterprise demonstrates the following:
+To require that space extensive enterprises demonstrate the following:

-- → The appropriateness of the site for the proposed use having regard to EDE7 Objective 1; - → Strong energy efficiency measures to reduce their carbon footprint in support of national targets towards a net zero carbon economy, including renewable energy generation; - → Maximise on site renewable energy generation to ensure as far as possible 100% powered by renewable energy, where on site demand cannot be met in this way, provide evidence of engagement with power purchase agreements in Ireland (PPA); - → Sufficient capacity within the relevant water, wastewater and electricity network to accommodate the use proposed; - \rightarrow Measures to support the just transition to a circular economy; - → Measures to facilitate district heating or heat networks where excess heat is produced; - → A high-quality design approach to buildings which reduces the massing and visual impact; - \rightarrow A comprehensive understanding of employment once operational; - → A comprehensive understanding of levels of traffic to and from the site at construction and operation stage; - \rightarrow Provide evidence of sign up to the Climate Neutral Data Centre Pact.
+- The appropriateness of the site for the proposed use having regard to EDE7 Objective 1; - → Strong energy efficiency measures to reduce their carbon footprint in support of national targets towards a net zero carbon economy, including renewable energy generation; - → Maximise on site renewable energy generation to ensure as far as possible 100% powered by renewable energy, where on site demand cannot be met in this way, provide evidence of engagement with power purchase agreements (PPA); - → Sufficient capacity within the relevant water and wastewater network to accommodate the use proposed; - → Measures to support the just transition to a circular economy; - → Measures to facilitate district heating or heat networks where excess heat is produced: - → A high-quality design approach to buildings which reduces the massing and visual impact; - → A comprehensive understanding of employment once operational; - → A comprehensive understanding of levels of traffic to and from the site at construction and operation stage; - → Provide evidence of sign up to the Climate Neutral Data Centre Pact.